Pokémon the Series: XY Kalos Quest: Home media releases

 Viz Media and Warner Home Video have released the series in the United States on two three-disc volume sets.

 The first volume was released on July 12, 2016, and contains 22 episodes and the second was released on December 13, 2016, and contains 23 episodes.

+The complete season was released on September 24, 2024, and contains all 45 episodes.